-Just as the giant Ýmir was the source of our world, in the lore it is a giant who is fated to end it.
+Just as the giant Ýmir was the source of our world at its beginning, in the lore it is a giant who is fated to end it.
 The fire giant Surtr will ravage the world with his burning sword, leveling the green and all of civilization with his flames.
 Freyr will stand against him and fall.
 Ragnarök wipes clean the slate, and a new world springs up from the ashes.
 The giants embody the cyclical nature of the Universe, on both minute and massive scales.
 The destruction that ends the world also births a new one.
 The sun sets only to rise again.
 A second passes and another takes its place.
 This constant cycling is a familiar theme to many other religious traditions and philosophies.

 In the time of the ancients, nature was all around.
 It was expansive and the farthest ends of the world were inaccessible to most.
 The natural world provided in abundance, and destroyed with impunity.
 As the race of Jötnar, the various wild, unconquerable forces of nature and elements of the world could be our friends or foes – and sometimes both in the same instant.
 For this reason, it fell to Thor to maintain this balance in favour of his human wards.
 The jötnar may not have been worthy of worship – we don’t know if they were venerated for sure – but they were definitely worthy of placation and respect from a healthy distance.

 In the modern world, nature has become an isolated collection of parks, reserves, and overgrown plots of land.
-It has become far removed from the everyday – something “other there” and outside ourselves.
+It has become far removed from the everyday – something “out there” and outside ourselves.
 The balance has swung the other way, and now the destructive force to be reckoned with is … us.
-Human kind has nearly extinguished the mighty jötunn race, and his has led to our own decline and worrisome future.
+Human kind has nearly extinguished the mighty jötunn race, and this has led to our own decline and worrisome future.
 Modern Heathens can work with Thor to minimize damage still, but now as a protector of humans from our own callous and short-sighted actions.
 For the world to sustain itself, human and jötunn must exist harmoniously.

 Signs and Symbols